field

 - Substitutes are only allowed onto the field after their boots are checked.

-- A place where competitive matches are carried out with figures, playing field, in a board game or in a computer game.
+- A place where competitive matches are carried out with figures, or playing area in a board game or a computer game.

-- A competitive situation, circumstances in which one faces conflicting moves of rivals.
+- A competitive situation, circumstance in which one faces conflicting moves of rivals.

 - (metonymically) All of the competitors in any outdoor contest or trial, or all except the favourites in the betting.